A Vigilante: Plot

 Sadie works as a vigilante, helping women and children escape abusive homes and family members.
 She struggles with money, asking for whatever the people she helps can give and attempting to redeem a life insurance policy on her still-missing husband.
 She lives out of a motel room, the wall of which is posted with a map she has been using to search for him.

 After Sadie works out and disguises herself with latex makeup, contacts and a wig, she is invited to the home of Andrea and Michael Shaund, claiming that she needs to conduct a health insurance assessment.
-Sadie overpowers Michael with her martial arts training, forces him to transfer the deed to his home and most of his money to his wife, tells him to leave and never go near his wife or her family again, and promises to kill him if he does.
-Sadie tells Andrea to pass on her contact number to anyone she feels needs it.
+Sadie overpowers Michael with her martial arts skills, forces him to transfer the deed to his home and most of his money to his wife, then tells him to leave and never go near his wife or her family again, promising to kill him if he does.
+Before leaving, Sadie tells Andrea to pass on her contact number to anyone she feels needs it.

-Sadie helps a young woman escape from her abusive partner, beats up three men who assault her outside a bar, and rescues a young boy and his infant brother from their drug-addicted mother who had been keeping the infant locked away in squalor.
+Sadie then helps a young woman escape from her abusive partner, then later beats up three men who try to assault her outside a bar, and rescues a young boy and his infant brother from their drug-addicted mother, who had been keeping the infant locked away in squalor.
 She tells the boy that police and social services will arrive soon.
 When the boy asks her to look after them, she says she cannot as they would not be safe with her, but she leaves him her phone number in case he needs her help.